gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 For example, let's imagine that we need to build a custom implementation of `System.Collections.Generic.ISet<T>` collection.
 In order to do that, we need to implement a plethora of methods such as `UnionWith`, `IntersectWith`, `ExceptWith` to begin with.
-It gets complicated and nuanced quickly, while all we want to achieve is to build a custom `ISet<T>`.
+It gets complicated and nuanced quickly, while all we want is to build a custom `ISet<T>` implementation.

 This is where the concept of a construction kit comes to shine.
 In our case, instead of implementing `ISet<T>` interface directly, we just derive our implementation from the one provided by the corresponding construction kit: